 0:00 0:00

-After years of bipartisan legislation, Kevin and Avonte’s Law has finally passed.
-This law was named in honor of two young boys with autism that wandered from their homes and drowned in nearby bodies of water.
-For the growing population of children diagnosed with autism, this law is an incredible step forward in improving quality of life and level of safety.
-It offers peace of mind to parents nervous about their child’s tendency to wander, and assurance that the community is doing what they can to prevent further tragedies.
+For the growing population of children diagnosed with autism, this is an incredible step forward in improving quality of life and level of safety.
+It offers greater peace of mind to parents nervous about their child’s tendency to wander, and assurance that the community is doing what it can to prevent further tragedies.

-Nearly half of children diagnosed with autism wander away from areas where they are considered safe, such as home and school, as well as public areas, like the mall or grocery stores.
-Research has narrowed the cause of wandering to goal-oriented and non-goal-orientated, which means that they are typically running to something of interest or away from something that causes anxiety.
+Research has narrowed the cause of wandering to goal-oriented versus non-goal-oriented, which means that they are typically running to something of interest or away from something that causes anxiety.
 Once these children become fixated on something, they often become so distracted that they race off, regardless of whether a caregiver is calling their name.
-Children with autism also have an impaired sense of what is dangerous and are likely to venture near bodies of water or high traffic areas.
+Children with autism also have a reduced sense of danger, and are likely to venture near bodies of water or high traffic areas.

 AngelSense Newsletter